best long distance hiking trails in Europe

 Perhaps the most famous wine of this region is Riesling, a drop of which could be your reward at the end of a good day of hiking.
 The other bonus to walking this trail is that the Rheinsteig officials boast that there is “Absolutely no chance of getting lost”, due to the thorough and clear markings along the trail.

-Distance/ Duration: The Rheinsteig is 190miles/ 320km and will take between 10 and 14 days to complete, depending on your pace.
+Distance/ Duration: The Rheinsteig is 190miles/ 320km and will take between 12 and 16 days to complete, depending on your pace.
+We walked in 12 days and it was a little tight, 14 days is better.

 Best time of year: The best time of year to walk the Rheinsteig in Germany is March to October

-Find out more: You can find out more on the official Rheinsteig website.
+Find out more: You can find out more on our Rheinsteig guides here.

 About this trail: The Pieterpad was crated by two Dutch ladies in the early 1980s who were inspired to create a long distance path in The Netherlands.
 It is a way marked path, starting near to Groningen and ending in Sint Pietersberg to the South, near to the cosmopolitan city of Maastricht.